Female slavery in the United States: Revolutionary era

 One of the most well-known voices for freedom around the Revolutionary era was Phillis Wheatley of Massachusetts.
 She was a slave for most of her life but was given freedom by her master.
 Educated in Latin, Greek, and English, Wheatley wrote a collection of poems that asserted that Africans, as children of God just like Europeans, deserved respect and freedom.

 In 1777, Vermont drafted a state constitution that prohibited the institution of slavery.
-In 1780 Massachusetts a state judge declared slavery to be unconstitutional according to the state's new bill of rights, which declared "all men ...free and equal."
+In 1780, a Massachusetts state judge declared slavery to be unconstitutional according to the state's new bill of rights, which declared "all men ... free and equal."
 Slavery effectively ended in Massachusetts with this ruling in a freedom suit by Quock Walker.
 This led to an increase in enslaved men and women suing for their freedom in New England.
 Also in 1780 in Pennsylvania, the legislature enacted "a gradual emancipation law that directly connected the ideals of the Revolution with the rights of the African Americans to freedom."
 In the South, the immediate legacy of the Revolution was increased manumission by slaveholders in the first two decades after the war.
 But, the invention of the cotton gin enabled widespread cultivation of short-staple cotton, and with the opening up of southwestern lands to cotton and sugar production, demand for slaves increased.
 Legislatures made emancipation difficult to gain, and they passed harsher laws regulating African-American lives.